lze3/custom-head-labels/README.md

 add_ace identifier.license:981nd981nd91uncu91n991jddjnjdndllcmmadee "hlabels" allow # this gives them access to all features that this script provides.
 ```

-* For a list of available aces see the [permissions list](https://github.com/JHodgson1/custom-head-labels/tree/master#permissions-list).
+* For a list of available aces see the permissions list below.

 ## Permissions List